What College Students Need to Pack

 - A weatherproof backpack or book bag

-- A box of Sharpie markers
+- A few Sharpie markers

-- A small Maglite or flashlight
+- A small flashlight or headlamp flashlight

 - A pair of good stereo headphones for listening to sound on your computer

-- Supply of C47s (Wooden Clothespins);
+- Supply of C47s (Wooden Clothespins)

 - Class 3 or higher, 32GB or 64GB SD or SDHC Media Card

 Music students are responsible for providing the necessary music materials and supplies for art-related study.
 Some items are needed by all music students, while other items are specific to a particular instrument or area of study.
 Below are two lists, one giving items all music students should have and the other giving representative examples of items specific to individual students.
-Regardless of the category, once a student is told they need a particular item it is their responsibility to acquire that item promptly.

 Items needed by Undergraduate Music students: